Teens tutor peers online to fill need during pandemic

 TutorScope provides the one-on-one support that teachers have traditionally given while roving the aisles of their classrooms but now often can’t because of the time and technology constraints posed by online schooling.

 On a night near the end of the fall semester, tutor Avi Bagchi worked with 7-year-old twins Monika and Massey Newman on a reading comprehension lesson about discerning between fact and opinion.
-During their half-hour video chat, the 16-year-old Plano High School student provided the children from nearby Corinth with examples — it’s a fact that the pen is red but an opinion if one doesn’t like it — and reigned them in when they got off topic a bit: Can’t it be a fact that someone holds an opinion?
+During their half-hour video chat, the 16-year-old Plano High School student provided the children from nearby Corinth with examples — it’s a fact that the pen is red but an opinion if one doesn’t like it — and reined them in when they got off topic a bit: Can’t it be a fact that someone holds an opinion?

 “I love candy.
 That’s a fact …” said Massey, “… because it’s true,” he and his sister said in unison.